Necried/MultiTable/README.md

 # Artifact for A Multi-Table Approach to Floating-Point Function Approximation (CASCON 2025 Technical Paper Track)

 This artifact supports the results and claims in the CASCON 2025 paper titled "A Multi-Table Approach to Floating-Point Function Approximation" (Short Technical Paper).
+The paper can be found in this repository [here](./papers/multi-table-short-version.pdf).

 ## Contents
 - `src/`: Contains two directories `Single/` and `Double/`, for single-precision and double-precision `recip`, `sqrt` and `rsqrt`.